 Although our product launch process may vary by market, we generally introduce new products to our distributors and consumers in all markets where the products are registered, through limited-time offers in connection with global and regional distributor events.
-The limited-time offers typically generate significant distributor activity and a high level of purchasing, which may result in a higher than normal increase in revenue during the quarter of the limited-time offer and skew year-over-year and sequential comparisons.
+The limited-time offers typically generate significant distributor activity and a high level of purchasing, which may result in a higher than normal increase in revenue during the guarter of the limited-time offer and skew year-over-year and sequential comparisons.
 We believe our product launch process attracts new people to our business, driving growth in our Sales Leaders and Actives.
-For example, limited-time offers of ageLOC R and ageLOC Body Spa and related products in connection with a series of regional events generated approximately \$122 million in our Greater China region and \$68 million in our South Asia/Pacific region during the second and third quarters of 2012.
+For example, limited-time offers of ageLOC R2 and ageLOC Body Spa and related products in connection with a series of regional events generated approximately \$122 million in our Greater China region and \$68 million in our South Asia/Pacific region during the second and third quarters of 2012.
 We typically make a new product generally available within a year following the regional limited-time offers.
-We currently plan to introduce a new ageLOC weight management system in most of our markets through a global limited-time offers may increase as our Actives grow and the percentage of Actives participating in these limited-time offers increases.
+We currently plan to introduce a new ageLOC weight management system in most of our markets through a global limitedtime offer in the second half of 2013, followed by regional limited-time offers in most of our markets during the following year.
+We currently anticipate that the size of these limited-time offers may increase as our Actives grow and the percentage of Actives participating in these limited-time offers increases.
 However, we cannot be sure whether these limited-time offers will continue to generate distributor and consumer interest and participation, or what the short- and long-term impact will be on our business.
-Please refer to "Risk Factors" for more information on risks related to our product launch process.
+Please refer to "Risk Factors" for more information on risks related to our product launch process